 On the day of your allocated bronchoscopy visit, you will need to fast from midnight.
 For this procedure, you will need to be with us for several hours so you should plan to have the day off work.
 In the morning before the procedure, we will perform routine checks, take a blood sample, and go through any symptoms you have before starting.
+Volunteers in group 7 will be asked to wear the sample collection mask for 30 minutes during this time.
 A small plastic tube called a cannula will be inserted into your arm.
 The bronchoscopy will take place at the Oxford University Hospital NHS Foundation Trust, Oxford.
-Here, the respiratory team will discuss the procedure with you and ask you to sign a consent form.
+Here, the respiratory consultant will discuss the procedure with you and ask you to sign a consent form.
 Your throat will be numbed with a local anaesthetic spray, which tastes bitter.
-If you wish, we can give you some medications via the cannula during the procedure to make you feel sleepy (termed 'light conscious sedation').
+If you wish, we can give you some medications via the cannula during the procedure to make you feel sleepy.
 You may be given some extra oxygen with a plastic tube next to your nostrils, and an oxygen sensor will be placed on one of your fingers.

 Once you are sedated, the bronchoscope (this is a flexible telescope) will be passed through your mouth, down the back of your throat and into the windpipe.
 The lungs will be examined and digital images of your lungs and airways may be recorded.
 Samples are then obtained by flushing a small volume of saline through the bronchoscope into the lungs, and sucking it out again, thus removing cells for analysis.
+A small pair of tweezers (called forceps) will also be passed down your airway on the end of a wire and a very small piece of tissue taken.
+This is called an endobronchial biopsy.
 We may also use other methods to collect samples, such as gently swabbing or brushing the airway.
 In total, the procedure lasts around 20 minutes.
 Afterwards you will be sleepy and will need to rest in bed for a while in the unit.
 Because the local anaesthetic throat spray affects your swallowing, you will not be allowed to eat or drink anything for at least an hour.
 We will test your swallowing, remove the cannula, and check you are fine before we discharge you.
 It is essential that somebody accompanies you home by car or taxi as you will not be allowed to travel by bus, to drive, or to depart alone if you have received any sedative medications.
 You should also not be alone overnight after your bronchoscopy, in case you feel unwell.
 For 24 hours after the bronchoscopy, if you received any sedation you should not drive, return to work, operate machinery, drink alcohol, sign legal documents or be responsible for small children.

-If at the time of bronchoscopy you will be asked to fill in a second 7 day e-diary to collect any symptoms following your bronchoscopy.
+If at the time of bronchoscopy you have already completed your first e-diary, because it is more than 14 days since the BCG challenge, (ie if you are in Group 3, 4, 5, 6 or 7) you will be asked to fill in a second 7 day e-diary to collect any symptoms following your bronchoscopy.